How DreamLoom Works

 It also creates something most after-school programs do not.

-A shared experience between parent and child.
+A shared moment between parent and child.

-That connection is part of the program’s design.
+That connection is intentional.

 Safety and Supervision